meh/ruby-torchat/README.md

 The daemon to work needs a tor configured with a hidden service, you can leave it automatic by passing `-t` as an option or you can configure it yourself.

+If you have an already created default TorChat session you just have to run `torchatd -t`, it will do all is needed, and you'll be able to connect to it on port `11110`.
+If you use bitlbee you just have to add the account, you can also pass a password with `-P password` which will have to be the password you added the account with.

 The daemon has a helper function to generate the needed tor configuration file based either on a YAML file or a TorChat configuration file.